-For my 3-Dimensional Design Final, we were assigned to make a piece of art that could support a seated person that did not look like a traditional chair out of anything we wanted that also did something else besides just providing a seat.
-We also had to design it to fit a specific need, problem, or situation.
+For my 3-Dimensional Design Final, the class was assigned to make a piece of art that could support a seated person and solve a functional problem that did not necessarily look like a traditional chair.

 Because I live on campus, I currently have two homes, one here in San Marcos, and one with my family in my hometown of San Antonio.
 Because I spend the majority of my time here at Texas State, I want my dorm room to feel as homey as possible, so I brought most of my furniture and belongings with me and because it is troublesome bringing the heavy objects up and down three stories, I don’t tend to bring my things back home with me during home visits.
 This includes my favorite gaming chair.